 BDCA High Commissions

-As noted above, the high expenses often provide an incentive at the individual financial advisor or brokerage firm level that serves as a potential motivation for the recommendation to promote or sell these products to clients.
+As noted above, the high expenses often provide an incentive at the individual financial advisor or brokerage firm level that may motivate the recommendation to promote or sell these products to clients.
 If investors were aware that the only reason the firm and their financial advisor were pushing the product was that they would be receiving a substantial commission incentive.

 BDCA Liquidity Issues